bbcawodu/adt-dstructures-algos/algos/recursion/README.md

       * We must arrange for a change of state that moves the algorithm toward the base case.
 A change of state means that some data that the algorithm is using is modified.
 Usually the data that represents our problem gets smaller in some way.
     * A recursive algorithm must call itself, recursively.
       * The algorithm must call itself.
 This is the very definition of recursion.
 Recursion is a confusing concept to many beginning programmers.
 As a novice programmer, you have learned that functions are good because you can take a large problem and break it up into smaller problems.
 The smaller problems can be solved by writing a function to solve each problem.
 When we talk about recursion it may seem that we are talking ourselves in circles.
 We have a problem to solve with a function, but that function solves the problem by calling itself!
 But the logic is not circular at all; the logic of recursion is an elegant expression of solving a problem by breaking it down into a smaller and easier problems.

+# Visualizing Recursion
+  * Visualizing recursion is important.
+These will be notes about vizualizing recursion

+  ## Fractals